lucamiletto/MediQAlpaca/README.md

 ### Inference and Evaluation

 Inference was done using the (`inference.py`).
-The dedicated script aided in aswering the  test set and processed the results in a manner such that metrics and graphical evaluation of the model results could be conduted
+The dedicated script aided in aswering the (`test_data_s.json`) test set and processed the results in a manner such that metrics and graphical evaluation of the model results could be conduted.

 ### Model Performance